Prince-Rim/Prince-Rim/README.md

 ### 🔍 Current Focus & Interests

-* 🛡️ **Cybersecurity:** Learning deep dive attack classifications, vulnerabilities, and digital defense hygiene.
+* 🛡️ **Cybersecurity:** Learning deep dive attack classifications, vulnerabilities, and digital defense.
 * 📖 **Literature:** Dedicated reader of webnovels, light novels, and manhwa.
 * 🎮 **Gaming:** Diving into mechanics and build-crafting in *Wuthering Waves*, *Genshin Impact*, *Honkai: Star Rail*, and *League of Legends*.